2000siddharth/commute-justice-analysis/README.md

 from census block centroids to the road network (**connect_block_centroids_to_nearest_streets_extended.py**).
 This writes to a csv file with the start and end coordinates.
-This operates on the *tl_2016_06_tabblock10_centroids* shapefile created in the previous step.  ***PreProcessBlockCentroidStreetLines*** creates a point CSV with the points on the street and a segment CSV with the LINESTRING definition of the segment connecting the block centroid to the nearest street.
+This operates on the *tl_2016_06_tabblock10_centroids* shapefile created in the previous step.  ***PreProcessBlockCentroidStreetLines*** creates a segment CSV with the LINESTRING definition of the segment connecting the block centroid to the nearest street.

 5. Next we merge the centroid connectors with the clipped LA county street segments, *tl_2016_06000_roads_la_clipped* by creating a shapefile out of the LINESTRING CSV created